#17 PK · Green Bay Packers

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Brandon Mcmanus grades out as a middling PK for Green Bay Packers (C- Performance).
-That places him 15th of 39 graded pks.
-Against that production, his deal reads as good value on the Contract Value Index (B-) — the team is paying below what the play would command.
+That places him 25th of 39 graded pks.
+The money matches the play — the Contract Value Index lands at C-, fairly priced.
 The public read is sharply negative (F Sentiment), drawn from current news and social signal rather than the box score.
 With 12+ seasons of track record, these grades rest on a deep sample.

 | Year | Team | GP | FG% |